 - Government executives are taking the first timid steps into cognitive computing as value for money is not fully understood and information management maturity is lacking.

 - Cloud computing continues to expand its footprint of workloads that support structured and unstructured data management in government.

-Big Data analytics and discovery, Data access, analysis and delivery, Information protection and control, Messaging security, Mobile security and vulnerability management, Public cloud services, Security management
+Big Data analytics and discovery, Data access, analysis and delivery, Digital Transformation, Information protection and control, Messaging security, Mobile security and vulnerability management, Public cloud services, Security management